Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 #### Serial

-Asus KGPE-D16 has a DB9 serial connector for debug UART.
+Asus KGPE-D16 has a DB9 serial connector for the debug UART.
 Connect it to the RTE via RS232 DB9 cable.

 ![](/images/kgpe_rear_panel.png)

 #### TPM

-Asus KGPE-D16 has a LPC header for TPM or debugging.
+Asus KGPE-D16 has an LPC header for TPM or debugging.
 Since there is no other option to connect a TPM, we use the header for that purpose.

 Example connection of the